Free Online Legal Resources

-Have you ever gotten a spam text message?
+Have you ever received a spam text message?
 Or worse -- a phone call from a telemarketer on your smartphone?
 As it turns out, both of these unwanted communications may be prohibited by consumer protection laws.
 These laws help ensure safe products, fair business practices, truthful advertising, and a competitive marketplace.
 The Bureau of Consumer Protection, run by the Federal Trade Commission (FTC), investigates alleged violations of these laws and can even take legal action against offending companies.
 If you suffered harm due to an unsafe product, deception, fraud, or discrimination, you can file a complaint with the FTC or a state regulatory board.